Our Dementia Priorities

 Environment

-We are mindful that a chance of environment could cause increased stress or confusion, which is why we ensure all team members focus on building relationships with new residents, and ensuring there are familiar items in their bedrooms such as photos, ornaments or even furniture, perhaps their favourite armchair – whatever can help our residents to feel at home.
+We are mindful that a change of environment could cause increased stress or confusion to those moving into our care homes for dementia care.
+This is why we ensure all team members focus on building relationships with new residents, and ensuring there are familiar items in their bedrooms such as photos, ornaments or even furniture, perhaps their favourite armchair – whatever can help our residents to feel at home.
 This can help someone settle in much quicker and also provide helpful conversation starters for any visiting family members.

 In addition, the passport covers any support that particular resident needs to eat well, for example if they need a quieter space, or they prefer to eat smaller portions at a main meal.
 This information is helpful to us not only to ensure their preferences are met at meal times, but also so we can gain an insight into what their eating pattern may have been like before the onset of dementia, and how it may have changed.